How to Roast Peppers

 First and foremost, wash and dry all of your peppers.

-Why?
-Because we want our produce to be clean and free of any dust or anything else from transport.
-Also, they are going beneath the broiler, and will pop and sizzle and not blister up as nicely if they’re wet.
+We want our produce to be clean and free of any dust or anything else from transport.
+Also, they are going beneath the broiler for the charring, and will pop and sizzle and not blister up as nicely if they’re wet.

-Move your oven rack to the MIDDLE of the oven.
+Move your oven rack to the MIDDLE of the oven, which can be electric or a gas oven.

 Preheat the broiler, and line a baking sheet with heavy duty aluminum foil.
 (Don’t skip this, please.)

-You want ample surface area for all of the peppers to get all blistery and beautiful in the oven.
+You want ample surface area for all of the peppers to get that blistery, beautiful charred skin in the oven.

 Roast for 8-12 minutes, or until the peppers have blistered.
 You don’t want them to be burnt or completely blackened, so keep an eye on them.